 The reverse search was done to generate the agonist subset.
 Searching for “agonist” and "antagonists" gives 372 structures.
 Deleting the antagonist’s results in a subset of 344 structures.
 This subset is called “activators for course”.

 From the 'Subset' dropdown menu choose the 'activators for course' subset - now all data will include only the sequences that are part of this subset.

-Use the search option to find a human androgen receptor structure with its natural ligand dihydrotestosterone bound in the ligand binding pocket.
+In 3DM use "Search" -> "Structures" to find a human androgen receptor structure with its natural ligand dihydrotestosterone bound in the ligand binding pocket.